dingyuliang/prerender-dotnet/README.md

-# prerender.io Middleware for ASP.NET MVC, ASP.NET Core, IIS
+# prerender.io Middlewares for ASP.NET MVC, ASP.NET Core, IIS
 This project is to provide the prerender.io middlewares for ASP.NET MVC, ASP.NET Core, IIS.

 ## src/DotNetPrerender is the prerender.io middleware for ASP.NET MVC